Hev Abi: 2020–2023: Early work and breakthrough

-2023–present: Kung Alam Mo Lang and commercial success
+2023–present: Kung Alam Mo Lang, Maduming Timog, and commercial success

 On October 20, 2023, Hev Abi released his debut album, the twelve-track Kung Alam Mo Lang ("If Only You Knew").
 It is a more vulnerable record with themes of unconditional love; the first half is about romance and the second, replete with features, deals with strong friendships.
 Abi described the album as an outlet for his emotions after he went through several private, impactful events in the months before its release.

 Aside from being on Esquire Philippines and SunStar Davao's year-end lists of the best OPM releases, Kung Alam Mo Lang received little critical attention.
 Esquire Philippines' Paul John Caña thought it had an impressive "kind of polish and finesse" usually reserved for experienced artists.
 On October 26, Kung Alam Mo Lang debuted as the 78th most-played OPM album on Spotify.
 It has been the most played for 16 consecutive weeks from January to May 2024.
 At least three songs from the album have entered Billboard's Philippines Songs charts: "Alam Mo Ba Girl", which has been on it for 26 consecutive weeks; "Walang Alam"; and "Sumugal".